Otolaryngology: Reduce Risk When Performing Diagnostic Imaging Services

 On the other hand, failure to address incidental findings is a common component of medical malpractice claims, largely due to lack of follow-up.
 Addressing incidental findings is a balancing act.
 CBCT is a good example.
 An incidental CBCT finding in otolaryngology may be a diagnostic finding in dentistry and vice versa.

-In addition to applying skill and judgment, providers who encounter incidental findings must apply critical thinking to determine whether the incidental finding is significant, whether it should be reported to the patient, and whether follow-up action is needed.
+In addition to applying skill and judgment, practitioners who encounter incidental findings must apply critical thinking to determine whether the incidental finding is significant, whether it should be reported to the patient, and whether follow-up action is needed.
 The decision should be documented in the report.
-If follow-up is recommended, referring providers appreciate guidance on next steps.
+If follow-up is recommended, referring practitioners appreciate guidance on next steps.
 Specify the type and timing of additional testing and/or the recommended referral.
 Do not bury the guidance in the body of the report—include important incidental findings in the summary and recommendations.

 Implement Communication Strategies